surrealli/real-time-fractal-neurofeedback-code/README.md

 File Saving:

 At the end of the acquisition loop (when interrupted), the data is saved as CSV files (eeg_data.csv and commands_history.csv).
-The data is also stored in a MAT file (eeg_data.mat) suitable for loading into MATLAB or EEGLAB for analysis.
+The data is also stored in a MAT file (performancematrixtreatmentp1s1.mat/csv) which suitable for loading into MATLAB or EEGLAB for my eeg analysis.

-Real-Time Python Code for EEG Data Processing python from pylsl import StreamInfo, StreamOutlet
+Real-Time Python Code for EEG Data Processing goes like this: pip install pylsl emotiv numpy

+python
 from pylsl import StreamInfo, StreamOutlet
 import emotiv
 import numpy as np